 How To Add Charts And Graphs To WordPress

-You’re probably familiar with the adage “a picture is worth a thousand words.”
-This certainly applies when you’re trying to present and explain complex information.
+You’ve heard the adage “a picture is worth a thousand words.”
+This is certainly true when you are trying to present or explain complex information.

-You can use tables to present information, but if you want your audience to try and make sense of complex data with numbers, percentages and comparisons quickly, then charts and graphs are perfect for helping them understand your data.
+You can present data with tables, but if you want your audience to try and interpret complex data with numbers, percentages or comparisons easily, then charts and graphs are perfect for helping them visualize the information.

-Charts and graphs help present complex data so people can more easily understand it!
+Graphs and charts help present complex data so people can more easily understand it!

-If you need to display information visually and dynamically on your WordPress site using graphs and charts, this step-by-step tutorial will show you how to create and add eye-catching and updatable graphs and charts to your WP pages that:
+If you need to learn how to display information visually and dynamically on your WordPress site like graphs and charts, this step-by-step tutorial will show you how to create and add beautiful and updatable charts to your posts and pages that:

-- Allows you to add graph or chart data from your computer or an online data source
+- Lets you add data from your computer or a web-based data source

-If you are displaying visual data like pie charts, comparison charts or trending graphs containing information that is not going to change (e.g. historical data), an easier way to display the data is to create your charts or graphs using an image editing application, convert these into jpg and png files and then simply add your files and an image to your content.
+If you plan to display visual data like bar charts, comparison graphs or trending graphs containing static information (e.g. historical data), a simple method you can use to present your information is to create your charts or graphs using a desktop application, convert these into .jpg and .png files and then simply insert your image into your site content.

 Use WordPress Chart & Graph Plugins

-If you want to add dynamic bar charts and pie charts to WordPress pages with no coding skills required, the easiest way to do this is to use a plugin.
+If you want to easily embed interactive bar charts and pie charts into your WordPress pages and posts with no coding skills required, the easiest way to do this is to use a plugin.

-Fortunately, there is a free WordPress plugin that is simple to install, easy-to-use and allows you to not only create attractive and mobile-responsive charts and graphs, it also lets you populate your charts and graphs with updatable data.
+Fortunately, there is a great plugin for WordPress sites that is simple to install, easy-to-use and allows you to not only create appealing and mobile-responsive charts and graphs, it also lets you populate your charts and graphs with updatable content.

-You can install the plugin inside your WP dashboard (we show you how to do this further below), or access and download the Visualizer plugin the WP plugin repository using the link below:
+You can install the plugin inside your WordPress dashboard (we explain how to do this a little further below), or access and download the Visualizer plugin the WP free plugin repository using the link below:

 http://wordpress.org/plugins/visualizer

-WordPress Visualizer is an easy-to-use and powerful WordPress plugin that allows you to create, manage and insert interactive graphs into your WordPress posts and pages in a few mouse clicks.
+Visualizer is a simple, easy to use and powerful plugin that allows you to create, manage and embed beautiful and interactive graphs into your WordPress posts and pages in just a few mouse clicks.

 Visualizer also contains a variety of built-in optimized for all your data visualization needs, including: